romi/romi-robots-docs/docs/Scanner/docker/plant3dexplorer_docker.md

-Docker container for ROMI plantviewer
+Docker container for ROMI `plant 3d explorer`
 =====================================

 The plant visualizer is a webapp that dialog with the database to display images & some quantitative traits.